rohrz4nge/speedclimbing_timer/README.md

 # Speedclimbing timer
 A timing utility for speed climbing

-Using both a microcontroller and a front end computer, this project can be used to accurately measure and display the time needed to top the speed climbing wall.
+Using both a microcontroller and a server, this project can be used to accurately measure and display the time needed to top the speed climbing wall.

 ## Features
 - IFSC rule compliant
 - precise timing
-- automatic communication between the Arduino and the front end
+- automatic communication between the Arduino and the server

 ## Hardware requirements
 - Microcontroller compatible with the Arduino IDE (recommendation: NodeMCU)
-- Computer running Python (recommendation: Raspberry Pi Zero W)
+- Computer with at least one GPIO pin running Python (recommendation: Raspberry Pi Zero W)

+## Software requirements
+- Python 3.7 or newer
+- pySerial